Garden Grove Housing Element 6th Cycle Update

 The City, through multiple letters of protest, had voiced concern to SCAG, the SCAG Regional Council, and HCD regarding the RHNA methodology and Garden Grove’s RHNA allocation.
 Linked below are copies of the City of Garden Grove protest letters submitted to SCAG:

-Garden Grove’s draft RHNA allocation for the 2021-2029 planning period is 19,122 units, which is broken down by income group as shown in the table below.
-SCAG is in the process of holding meetings and workshops to discuss the draft allocation and plans to adopt the final allocation in October 2020.
+Garden Grove’s RHNA allocation for the 2021-2029 planning period of 19,168 units is broken down by income group as shown in the table below.
+In Q4 2020 through Q2 2021, SCAG held meetings and workshops to discuss the draft allocation and adopted the final allocation in March 2021, and subsequently amended the allocation in July 2021.
 To read more about the RHNA allocation methodology and process, visit SCAG’s RHNA & Housing webpage.

 RHNA Website